-Washington state businesses that pay FUTA taxes also must pay state unemployment taxes (SUI).
+Washington state businesses that pay FUTA taxes also must pay state unemployment taxes (SUI) on a quarterly basis.
 You will need to report and pay taxes to the Washington State Employment Security Department.
 It is preferable to file your unemployment online using the Employer Account Management Services (EAMS) or ePay.

 Paid Family and Medical Leave

-The Washington Paid Family & Medical Leave collects of employees’ gross wages, paid by the employees and employer, for paid leave benefits.
-If you have fewer than 50 employees, then you are not required to pay the employer portion, but you must still collect and submit the employees’ share.
+The Washington Paid Family & Medical Leave collects employees’ gross wages, paid by the employees and employer, for paid leave benefits.
+If you have fewer than 50 employees, then you are not required to pay the employer portion, but you must still collect and submit the employees’ share on a quarterly basis.
 You will need to report wages and hours and pay premiums on a quarterly basis using a Paid Leave account through SecureAccess Washington (SAW).